Criminal Record Sealing and Expungement Attorney in Colorado

 Evaluating the possibility of sealing or expunging a record requires court documentation or a Colorado Bureau of Investigation report.
 Filing requires a working knowledge of the mandatory jurisdiction requirements, appropriate petitions and orders to be filed applicable for the specific offense(s), filing fees, costs and numerous reporting agencies to notify once the Petition is granted by the court.
 Sealings and Expungement Attorney Philip M. Smith has successfully filed the Petition to Seal and/or Expunge for many clients with Colorado criminal records.

 Search Colorado Criminal Records

-If you are interested in obtaining your Colorado criminal history, you may search the following websites.
-If you would like a free and confidential review of your records, please contact Philip M. Smith, 303-333-8900.
+If you are interested in obtaining your Colorado criminal history, contact the following.
+There is a nominal fee for these records and they do require a credit card for purchase.
+If you would like a free and confidential review of your records, please contact my office for instructions.

 If you need a Denver Colorado criminal defense Sealings Attorney or Expungement Attorney to Seal or Expunge your criminal record, or if you have questions about Sealing or Expunging your record, I encourage you to contact me, Philip M. Smith, 303-333-8900 today for a free and confidential initial consultation.